 For Immediate Release

-Industry: Alternative Energy
+Industry: Alternative Energy, Part 1

-Governments, businesses and cities around the world are making concerted efforts to speed up the evolution of energy use.
+To this end, governments, businesses and cities around the world are making concerted efforts to speed up the evolution of energy use.
 As the global energy system transformation is the backbone of climate action, the world has come closer under a set of major cooperative initiatives.
 It is these environmental considerations that are driving the demand for alternative energy sources.

 Here, we discuss some of the major alternative energy sources: